thbrown/endlesswips/src/posts/guaranteed-stock-market-returns.md

 One of my favorite financial graphics was included in the [NY times in 2011](http://archive.nytimes.com/www.nytimes.com/interactive/2011/01/02/business/20110102-metrics-graphic.html?_r=2).
 The chart was produced by [Crestmont Research](https://www.crestmontresearch.com/) and it showcases the returns of an investment in the S&P 500 starting in any given year since 1920 and ending any other year (until 2011).

-The reason I like the chart so much is that it addresses some concepts that I find difficult to conceptualize: **historic long-term market returns, short-term volatility, and what lies between them.**
+The reason I like the chart so much is that it addresses some concepts that I find difficult to conceptualize: **historic long-term market returns, short-term volatility, and what lies in between.**

-The data sparked some curiosities though:

-1. The returns suggested by the Times chart seem low to me based on other estimates.
-The chart accounts for inflation and dividends.
-It also includes "taxes and fees", but doesn't specify what those are in the article (though their website does have an [assumptions page](https://www.crestmontresearch.com/docs/Stock-Matrix-Assumptions.pdf) that were likely used).
-1. More data could be included.
-Almost a decade of data has accumulated since this article was published and there exists S&P 500 data dating all the way back to the 1870s[^1].
-1. The analysis show how a lump sum investment has faired over the last century, but it would also be interesting to see how periodic investments and dollar cost averaging affect the results.

-Given these, I decided to reproduce a few different versions of this chart myself using [Robert Shiller's publicly available S&P 500 data](http://www.econ.yale.edu/~shiller/data.htm).
+I decided to reproduce a few different versions of this chart myself using [Robert Shiller's publicly available S&P 500 data](http://www.econ.yale.edu/~shiller/data.htm).
 This gives me control over both the data used and the assumptions.
 Here is the first one:

 <div class="graphic-title">